alexaoh/guatemala/further_work.md

 - **Flexible**: Markdown, data files, custom plugins
 - **Fast**: Incremental builds, great performance
 - **Future-proof**: Easy to add features like RSS, sitemaps, etc.

-Would you like me to help implement the 11ty migration or improve your Python script? 🛠️✨